apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hawaii woman Hannah Kobayashi spotted entering Mexico - police**
+**Syrian rebels have taken Aleppo, the country’s second biggest city.
+Here’s who they are**

-You can read more about it [here](https://www.bbc.com/news/articles/c5y7819j500o).
+You can read more about it [here](https://www.cnn.com/2024/12/02/middleeast/rebel-groups-syria-explainer-intl/index.html).

 ## Requirements
 - Python 3.8